-Ahead of their participation in the 85th public session of the African Commission on Human and Peoples’ Rights (African Commission), civil society organisations (CSOs) looked at the situation of human rights on the continent.
-This prior assessment by the African focal points from the five regions of Africa, notably Central, East, North, Southern, and West, results in admitting that the situation of human rights, and especially the conditions of human rights defenders (HRDs) on the continent, is increasingly alarming.
+This prior assessment by the African focal points from the five regions of Africa – Central, East, North, Southern, and West – asserted that the situation of human rights, and especially the conditions of human rights defenders on the continent, is increasingly alarming.

-Practices undermining the rights of HRDs and restricting their work environment are the same in almost all African countries.
-The recurring violations are:
+Practices undermining the rights of defenders and restricting their work environment are the same in almost all African countries.

 - On the right to access information and freedom of expression: internet shutdowns, and the frequent use of anti-terrorism and cybercrime laws to repress freedom of expression and press in both civic and digital spaces.

-- On freedom of association: suspensions of Non-Governmental Organisations and political parties.
+- On freedom of association: suspensions of non-governmental organisations and political parties.

 - On liberty and security of the person: harassments, intimidations, arbitrary arrests, raising of racial and gender discrimination, abductions and enforced disappearances, and extrajudicial executions.